 Although the guidelines offer the option of a dispersant response, the Port of Southampton does not maintain stocks of chemical dispersant and does not hold a Standing Approval for the application of dispersant within the port area.
-(See section 13.4)

 Esso / Fawley Marine Terminal has a derogation to spray up to 150 gallons of Type 3 approved dispersant in an area extending from the marker buoys at the deep-water intake of the now closed Fawley Power Station to a line across Southampton Water from Hythe Ferry to Weston Hard.
-This standing approval from MMO HQ exists for certain types of oil under certain conditions only.
+This standing approval from MMO HQ exists for certain types of oil under certain conditions only and is currently set to expire in September 2021.